 You can also become physically dependent on alcohol.
 Your body acclimates to the way it functions when you’re under the influence.
 You also build up a tolerance, which means you need more of the chemical to experience the same effects as you once did.
 Eventually, you may believe you need the substance to feel normal.

-How Early Experimentation Leads to Problems Later
+How Early Experimentation with Drugs Lead to Problems Later

 It’s common for young people to experiment with drugs like marijuana and over-the-counter medications.
 Many teens—and for that matter, their parents—may believe this is no big deal, but it can be.
 Addiction causes individuals to lose the power of choice when it comes to drug abuse.
 They can destroy their future as well as cause harm to their friends and family.
 Even if the substance use doesn’t progress to harder drugs, it can make one’s life become unmanageable.

-Find Your Perfect Addiction Treatment Program
+Gateway to Recovery: Find Your Perfect Addiction Treatment Program for Drugs and Alcohol

 You may wonder, “What are gateway drugs treatment options?”
 You might also ask yourself if you need drug and alcohol addiction treatment to a gateway drug.
 Even if you feel like the substances you use aren’t powerful enough to create an addiction or control your life, you may need treatment.
 The signs that you have a problem include: